Free Wintertime Fun for Travelers in Santa Cruz County

 3. UNIQUE SEASONAL EVENTS

 Did someone say FIREWORKS!?
-Celebrate the City of Santa Cruz’s 150th birthday with an anniversary beach party on Saturday, October 1st to include music, family games and a fireworks finale at Main Beach in Santa Cruz.
-And for more sparkles, the Monte Foundation is coming back to Capitola on October 9th with their fireworks fundraiser on the wharf.
+The Monte Foundation is coming back to Capitola on October 8th with their fireworks fundraiser on the wharf.
 Would you give your right arm for a fun fall event?
-Check us out online and find out more about “The Missing Arm of William Waddell” event at Big Basin Redwoods State Park on Saturday, October 22nd.
-Or check out the Lighted Boat Parade at the Harbor on Saturday, December 3rd.
+Check us out online and find out more about “The Missing Arm of William Waddell” event at Big Basin Redwoods State Park on Saturday, October 21st.
+Or check out the Lighted Boat Parade at the Harbor on Saturday, December 2nd.
 Visit Santa Cruz County can help you find free, fantastic, and always fun events and festivals to enjoy, all with the click of a mouse or a quick search on your mobile device.
-In fact, there are over 120 free year-round events throughout Santa Cruz County hosted annually at www.visitsantacruz.org!
+In fact, there are over 120 free year-round events throughout Santa Cruz County hosted annually at www.santacruz.org!

 4. TOUR THE HISTORIC AND ECLECTIC